 The entire trail has no shade, so it is VERY important to pack plenty of water.
 It is recommended that you should bring at least one gallon per person.
 You should also plan to start your hike as early as possible to beat the heat.

-Near the end of the trail, you will come across a picnic table under some trees.
+Near the end of the trail, you will come across a picnic table under some shaded trees.
 This is the fork of the trail.
-If you go left, you will need to do some rock scrambling which is a lot of fun and the fastest way to get to the Lighthouse.
+If you go left, you will need to do some rock scrambling, but it is a lot of fun and the fastest way to get to the Lighthouse.
 If you go right, the trail is easier, but it takes at least ten minutes longer.

 Bonus: There is a snow cone stand at the Lighthouse Trail parking lot.
-They have so many fun flavors such as pickle and pina colada.
 It is the perfect treat to enjoy after a long hike!

 Drive the Scenic Palo Duro Canyon Loop

 If you do not hike, do not worry!
 One of the best things to do in Palo Duro Canyon is simply driving the scenic Palo Duro Canyon Loop.
-In fact, as soon shortly after you pass through the entrance, you will find yourself surrounded by a beautiful and vast landscape.
+In fact, as soon as you pass through the entrance gates, you will find yourself surrounded by a beautiful and vast landscape.